edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

                 detail={"error": "User attached to an event.
 Cannot delete."}, )

-        if deleted_user:
+        if not deleted_user:
-            response = \
-                ResponseData(
-                    name=deleted_user.name,
-                    created_at=deleted_user.created_at
-                )
-            return response
-        else:
             raise HTTPException(
                 status_code=HTTPStatus.NOT_FOUND,
                 detail={"error": f"User '{name}' was not found."},
             )
+        return deleted_user

 This endpoint will simply delete the requested user if the user isn't attached to any event.
-If the targeted object is attached to an event, the API will throw an HTTP 400 (bad request) error and refuse to delete the object.
+If the targeted object *is* attached to an event, the API will throw an HTTP 400 (bad request) error and refuse to delete the object.
 To test it out by deleting ``Count Dracula``, on your console, run: